beajoynes/netbox-evaluation/PTN.md

 * Important to still find out the difference / similarities between infrastructure scenarios and connectivity solutions
 * What is alarm correlation and LOE exactly ?
+* Is it possible to customise status options????

 ### Best practices for import
 * fresh netbox instance